QutEcoacoustics/research-blog/_posts/2018-07-18-Consistent-Manual-Annotations.md

 {% include figure.html src="/images/posts/consistent-manual-bird-annotations/image5.jpg" caption="Two repetitive single syllable vocalisations with different repetition rate, annotated differently" style="width:100%" %}

-Repetitive calls where each repetition is has many syllables have a slightly different threshold than for single syllable repetitive calls.
+Repetitive calls with many syllables in each repetition have a slightly different threshold than for single syllable repetitive calls.
 Applying the single syllable rules to multisyllable repetitive calls seemed to result in groupings that didn’t intuitively feel right.
 Below are two are examples of multisyllable repetitive calls.
-The one on the left iis separated because the repetitions are more than 0.75 seconds from start to start, and the one on the right is grouped because they are less than the 0.75 second threshold.
+The one on the left is separated because the repetitions are more than 0.75 seconds from start to start, and the one on the right is grouped because they are less than the 0.75 second threshold.

 {% include figure.html src="/images/posts/consistent-manual-bird-annotations/image5.jpg" caption="Two repetitive multi-syllable vocalisations with different repetition rate, annotated differently" style="width:100%" %}